AlgarDude/Squire/README.md

 Not using a preset class?
 Want a specific loadout?
 Squire's set editor lets you build exactly what you want.

-- Create custom sets with any combination of **spells, items, or AAs** as sources.
+- Create custom sets with any combination of **spells, items, or AA** as sources.
 - Four delivery methods: **Direct to Pet**, **Summon to Cursor**, **Summon Bag**, and **Direct Trade** - these should cover nearly any way to arm a pet, including custom emu features.
 - Bag methods support folded packs if needed - Squire will summon the folded pack, place it, click it, unpack it, and hand it all over.
 - Toggle sources on or off temporarily, or reorder them as needed.
 Copy sets to edit and customize.